Pingdred/Meowgram/README.md

 ## Receiving Voice Notes

 Similar to sending voice notes, receiving them in Meowgram requires the installation of a plugin in Cheshire Cat.
-The [TTS powered by OpenAI](https://github.com/Pingdred/openai-tts) plugin facilitates speech-to-text conversion for incoming voice messages.
+The [TTS powered by OpenAI](https://github.com/Pingdred/openai-tts) plugin facilitates text-to-speech conversion.

 > [!Note]
 > While currently the only supported plugin for this functionality, expect additional options to emerge in the future.